da-nrw/DNSCore/ContentBroker/src/main/markdown/sip_specification.md

 ## Collections

-**Warning: Requirements for this feature are yet to be collected.**
+**Note** that this feature is planned but requirements for this feature are yet to be collected.

-Developer only documentation can be found in the internal wiki.
+For the moment developer only documentation can be found in the internal wiki.